scylladb/scylladb/docs/getting-started/os-support.rst

 The following matrix shows which Linux Distribution, Containers, and images are supported with which versions of ScyllaDB.

-Where *Supported* in this scope means:
+Where *supported* in this scope means:

 - A binary installation package is available to `download <https://www.scylladb.com/download/>`_.
 - The download and install procedures are tested as part of ScyllaDB release process for each version.
-- An automated install is included from :doc:`ScyllaDB Web Installer for Linux tool </getting-started/install-scylla/scylla-web-installer.html>` (for latest versions)
+- An automated install is included from :doc:`ScyllaDB Web Installer for Linux tool </getting-started/install-scylla/scylla-web-installer>` (for latest versions)

 You can `build ScyllaDB from source <https://github.com/scylladb/scylladb#build-prerequisites>`_ on other x86_64 or aarch64 platforms, without any guarantees.